London's Best Open Mic Nights

-We asked ICMP London graduate Francesca Confortini to give us the low down on the best open mic nights in the capital...
+We asked ICMP London tutor Francesca Confortini to give us the low down on the best open mic nights in the capital...

 Whether you're a guitarist or vocalist, attending an open mic event is a great way of meeting potential collaborators and like-minded musicians as well as letting you advance your career as a performer and songwriter.

 ICMP's Francesca Confortini is well placed to offer us her advice.

 After graduating from the Performing Arts Academy of Milan, Italy (SDM - la Scuola del Musical) and touring around Italy with her band 7s8 and the musical theatre shows 'Fame!
 The Musical' and 'A Chorus Line', she moved to London, achieving a bachelor degree in Popular Music Performance at ICMP.

 Since then, she's busied herself organising jam and open mic nights in central London for the past five years focusing on different genres, encouraging emerging musicians to come together and showcase their work.

 Here, Francesca gives us the low down on the best open mic nights in the capital as well as how to make the most of these opportunities...